Kitchen hood: Ductless kitchen hoods

 Ductless kitchen hoods do not have a duct that is used to process the air.
 Instead, it makes use of strong air filtration and then pumps out the air back into the room.
 These types of range hoods are usually used in houses.
+Many homes use recirculating range hoods, which filter air and return it to the kitchen rather than venting it outside.
+While effective at reducing some odours and airborne particles, they do not fully remove steam, moisture, grease, smoke, or lingering cooking odours, which over time may contribute to mould growth and damage to paint, cabinetry, and ceilings.